-- Green Shirt Day offers grade 10-12 students the opportunity to demonstrate their leadership and inspire their fellow students and community around organ donation awareness. - BC Transplant will award four \$1500 scholarships to Grade 10-12 students who lead an organ donation awareness project in their school or community in the 2022/23 school year. - Students can organize their whole school to participate in Green Shirt Day on April 7, start a social media challenge, host an organ donor registration drive in their school or community, or come up with their own creative project.
-BC Transplant has a one-pager of ideas for students.

-- Students must submit a 500 word essay or short video to showcase their organ donation awareness project. - Deadline to apply is May 5, 2023.
-For more details, visit ww.transplant.bc.ca.
+- Green Shirt Day offers grade 10-12 students the opportunity to demonstrate their leadership and inspire their fellow students and community on the subject of organ donation awareness. - BC Transplant will award four \$1500 scholarships to Grade 10-12 students who lead an organ donation awareness project in their school or community in the 2023/24 school year. - Students can organize their whole school to participate in Green Shirt Day on Friday, April 5 (since April 7, 2024 falls on a Sunday), start a social media challenge, host an organ donor registration drive in their school or community, or plan their own creative project.
+BC Transplant has a one-pager of ideas for students. - Students must submit a 500-word essay or short video to showcase their organ donation awareness project. - Deadline to apply is May 3, 2024.
+For more details, visit www.transplant.bc.ca a.
+Guess what?
+Green Shirt Day at our school is coming up on April 5th and everyone should wear a green shirt or a hockey jersey!
+This is in honour of Logan Boulet, a young hockey player who died in the